-See Section A6 for definitions of categories of visits.

-Ratios for specific adventure activities can be found in Section A7 Outdoor Leadership and activities.

-General Activities including fieldwork

-• Activity Age of young people Staff: young person ratios - typical range NB actual ratios must be determined by a process of risk assessment Visit Leader competence Nursery 1:2-3 (minimum 2 staff) Category A and Bl Reception 1:3-6 (minimum 2 staff) but not:- residential Years 1-2 (KS1) 1:6-10 (minimum 2 staff) Previous adventurous Years 3-6 (KS2) 1:10-12 (minimum 2 staff) occasionally1:15,see note below experience Special schools 1:6-10 (minimum 2 staff) Category B2 and C All years 1.10 10 (but minimum 2 staff) Previous experience i.e. Visits abroad or adventurous and residential visits Special schools / centres and qualified where adventurous
+General Activities including fieldwork See Section A6 for definitions of categories of visits.
+Ratios fo or specific adventu ire activities can be found in Sec tion A7 Outdoor Leadership and activi ities.
+Activity Age of young berson ratios - Age of young typical range NB actual ratios people must be determined by a process of risk assessment Nursery 1:2-3 (minimum 2 staff) Category A and Bl i.e. visits in the UK Reception 1:3-6 (minimum 2 staff) but not:- residential Years 1-2 (KS1) 1:6-10 (minimum 2 staff) Previous adventurous Years 3-6 (KS2) 1:10-12 (minimum 2 staff) occasionally1:15,see note below experience Special schools 1:6-10 (minimum 2 staff) Category B2 and C All years 1:10-12 (but minimum 2 staff) Previous experience i.e. Visits abroad or adventurous and residential visits Special schools / centres 1:5-8 (but minimum 2 staff) and qualified where adventurous

-^{}Note: for KS2 local visits to AT7, or similar, 1:15 ratio is appropriate.
+\Note: for KS2 local visits to AT7, or similar, 1:15 ratio is appropriate.

 Schools are required under the Equality Act 2010 to have an accessibility plan.

 The purpose of the plan is to: